Best Garage Door Software for 2026 (Install, Service, and Repair Shops)

 To be direct about the state of the market in 2026: no mainstream FSM platform has built genuinely garage-door-specific features.
 Spring tension logs, door cycle counters, manufacturer warranty tracking by door serial number, and bay-level commercial door management are all either custom-built configurations or handled outside whatever software you’re running.

-The shops running the tightest operations at this level are typically pairing one of the platforms above with a structured Google Form or custom form tool for safety documentation, and a simple parts management spreadsheet or tool like Sortly for SKU-level inventory.
-It’s not elegant, but it works until the industry gets purpose-built software — which, as of this writing, hasn’t arrived at meaningful scale.
+The shops running the tightest operations at this level are typically pairing one of the platforms above with a structured Google Form or custom form tool for safety documentation.
+They also use a simple parts management spreadsheet or tool like Sortly for SKU-level inventory.

 Pick the platform that handles your scheduling, dispatching, and invoicing cleanly.
 Build the garage-door-specific workflows around it.
 That’s the practical path forward.